 Gal Oya National Park

-All the nice places to visit in Sri Lanka are natural sites, and possibly off the main tourist path.
-Gal Oya National Park is where to go in Sri Lanka to see elephants and a multitude of other animals in their natural environment and in the most responsible way.
+Gal Oya National Park is one of the places to visit in Sri Lanka to see elephants and a multitude of other animals in their natural environment and in the most responsible way.

 Going on a safari to admire local wildlife is one of the top things to do in Sri Lanka.
 Gal Oya can be visited on either a jeep or a boat safari.
 I did a boat safari that departed from Gal Oya Lodge before the break of dawn and costed around $60 USD, including transportation to the park, the entry fee, the boat and a delicious breakfast which we ate in the middle of nature.

-Other than the park, the area around Gal Oya is gorgeous to explore, making it one of the nicest places to visit in Sri Lanka.
+Other than the park, the area around Gal Oya is gorgeous to explore.
 There is a beautiful lagoon, a few houses in the countryside, an indigenous communities (one of the last ones in the country).
 The complete lack of phone reception makes it the perfect place to disconnect from internet and social media.

 Where to stay near Gal Oya National Park